Maze vs Remesh

 Pros

-• Real-time results with simultaneous participation from hundreds of respondents
+• Real-time insights from hundreds of participants simultaneously

-• Significantly faster and more cost-effective than traditional focus groups
+• Faster turnaround than traditional focus groups (hours vs. weeks)

 Cons